acm-hackschool-f17/Resources/nodejs-README.md

     });
     ```
 6. On Command Prompt/Terminal, run `node server.js`
+   * this runs the code in server.js which starts a server
    * this should run and stall your command prompt, which is correct behavior
      ```
      $ node server.js